 Event Cancellation premiums may be on the rise but it’s still important to be covered.
 They can be purchased by both performers and venue owners.
 You may have already booked transport, accommodation or hired equipment – all of which will still need to be paid for whether the event goes ahead or not.
 Liability for the costs could be either the performer’s or the organiser’s depending upon the terms in the contract.
 If you, the performer, are found to be liable, you will need to cover your own costs if you have not bought Event Cancellation Insurance.

-Does Event Cancellation Insurance cover me for COVID, illnesses or injuries?
+Does Event Cancellation Insurance cover me for COVID-related illness cancellations?

 If you have an accident which prevents you from performing at the gig, you will need Personal Accident Cover.
-To be covered for illnesses such as contracting COVID, this may not insure you and you may need more specialist cancellation insurance.
+To be covered for illnesses such as contracting COVID, our cover will not insure you and you may need more specialist cancellation insurance.
 Specialist policies will often only cover a fixed fee.

 If the injury is developed at the venue, or if the event is cancelled due to COVID, then the matter falls into another type of insurance.
 If the event is cancelled beyond your control, then you can claim for financial loss.